Seeru-crypto/oracle/markdownCheats.md

 ## dynamic functions
 This is a link which is referenced below [a link][1] and another [link][2].

+if you want to link to another markdown file [link to other file](ReadME.md)

 [1]: http://example.com/ "Title"
 [2]: http://example.org/ "Title"